Skip to content

 Users can opt in to alternate index behaviors via the--index-strategy command-line option, or the UV_INDEX_STRATEGY environment variable, which supports the following values:

-• first-match (default): Search for each package across all indexes, limiting the candidate versions to those present in the first index that contains the package.
+• first-index (default): Search for each package across all indexes, limiting the candidate versions to those present in the first index that contains the package.

 • unsafe-first-match: Search for each package across all indexes, but prefer the first index with a compatible version, even if newer versions are available on other indexes.